wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-incident-management/includes/introduction.md

 >[!VIDEO https://www.microsoft.com/videoplayer/embed/RE4wI1J]

-## What is a security incident? ##
+## What is a security incident?

-Microsoft defines a security incident in its online services as a confirmed breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Customer Data or Personal Data while being processed by Microsoft.
+Microsoft defines a security incident in its online services as a confirmed breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to customer data or personal data while being processed by Microsoft.
 For example, unauthorized access to Microsoft 365 infrastructure systems and exfiltration of customer data constitutes a security incident, while compliance events that do not affect confidentiality, integrity, or availability of services or customer data are not considered security incidents.

 Whenever there is a security incident, Microsoft 365 strives to respond quickly and effectively to protect Microsoft 365 services and customer data.
 Microsoft’s customer notification commitments are detailed in the Microsoft online services Data Protection Addendum:

 *If Microsoft becomes aware of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Customer Data or Personal Data while processed by Microsoft (each a “Security Incident”), Microsoft will promptly and without undue delay (1) notify Customer of the Security Incident; (2) investigate the Security Incident and provide Customer with detailed information about the Security Incident; (3) take reasonable steps to mitigate the effects and to minimize any damage resulting from the Security Incident.*

-## Federated incident response at Microsoft ##
+## Federated incident response at Microsoft

 To effectively respond to security incidents, Microsoft employs a federated security incident response model.
 All major online service teams, such as Exchange Online, SharePoint Online, Microsoft Teams, and Azure Active Directory, have dedicated security teams with specialized engineering skills.
 At the same time, each team adheres to a shared incident management process, shared definitions, and shared training to provide consistency across all online services.